Planning ahead can save you big.

 Take a Look at Your Windows

 If you have older, drafty windows you’re not just giving yourself a chill, you’re watching your hard-earned money disappear through the cracks each time you put your heat on.
-Now that it’s November, it’s unlikely you have the time or money to organize new windows before the winter chill.
-However, there is a cheaper solution: plastic shrink wrap.
+There is a cheaper solution than getting new windows: plastic shrink wrap.

 It may sound like a move your grandma would make, but covering windows in shrink wrap can make your home more comfortable and reduce heating costs.
 There are many kits available at hardware stores that make the process easy and discreet, says Jeffrey Weldler, a home design expert at Vänt Wall Panels.